michel1991/ocp-java-11/advancedDesign/md/README.md

 When running the java command, you pass the name of the class rather than the name of the class file.
 If you are using the single-file source-code feature, you use the name of the Java file.
 Since none of the options accepts the class filename, option F is correct.

-### Which of the following are true?
-(Choose all that apply.)
-*  A. A class variable of type boolean defaults to 0.
-*  B. A class variable of type boolean defaults to false.
-*  C. A class variable of type boolean defaults to null.
-*  D. A class variable of type long defaults to null.
-*  E. A class variable of type long defaults to 0L.
-*  F. A class variable of type long defaults to 0.
-*  G. None of the above

-Option B is correct because boolean primitives default to false.
-Option E is correct because long values default to 0L.

 ### Which is a true statement?